vommidapuchinni/8bytes/README.md

 main.tf	Contains      infrastructure resources outputs.tf	          Displays useful outputs (EC2 Public IP)

-To create resources on AWS locally using Terraform, you need AWS credentials.
-These are obtained by creating an IAM user with programmatic access and generating an Access Key ID and Secret Access Key
+To create resources on AWS locally using Terraform, you must provide AWS credentials.
+These credentials are obtained by creating an IAM user with programmatic access and generating an Access Key ID and Secret Access Key.
+Terraform uses these keys to authenticate and provision AWS resources.

 IAM User
 ![IAM User](screenshots/iamuser.png)